Kakapo

 Writing a travel-safety story?
 We give journalists and researchers custom data pulls at no cost — the full reputation-vs-score table, a specific city or region, or solo-female and night-safety cuts.
 Email [email protected] and we usually reply the same day.

 Kakapo publishes real safety scores for every destination, drawing on national travel advisories, local crime data, healthcare infrastructure, and night-safety measures.
-Independent editorial — no advertiser influence on scores.
+Kakapo Studies is our research imprint — independent editorial, no advertiser influence on scores.
 Contact: [email protected].